Sales tax payable

 Sales tax payable liability on balance sheet

-The sales tax payable liability is normally payable within one year of the date of collection and is, therefore, classified as short-term or current liability of the business.
-When a business prepares its balance sheet, the balance shown by the sales tax payable account on the date of balance sheet is reported in the current liabilities section.
+The sales tax payable liability is normally payable within one-year period of the date of its collection and is, therefore, classified as short-term or current liability.
+When a business prepares its balance sheet, the balance disclosed by its sales tax payable account up to the balance sheet date is reported in the current liabilities section.

 Journal entries for recording the collection and remittance of sales tax

-Two journal entries are related to sales tax payable – one that is made at the time of collection of sales tax and one that is made at the time of remittance of sales tax to tax authorities.
+Two journal entries are related to sales tax payable liability – one that is made at the time of collection of sales tax and one that is made at the time of remittance of collection to the government.

 (i).
 Journal entry at the time of collection of sales tax

-When a business sells some goods or services to a customer and collects sales tax, it makes the following journal entry:
+When a business sells goods or services and collects sales tax, it makes the following journal entry:

 Cash [Dr.]